Group C nerve fiber: Microneurography

 Microneurography is a technique using metal electrodes to observe neural traffic of both myelinated and unmyelinated axons in efferent and afferent neurons of the skin and muscle.
 This technique is particularly important in research involving C fibers.
 Single action potentials from unmyelinated axons can be observed.
 Recordings from efferent postganglionic sympathetic C fibers of the muscles and skin yield insights into the neural control of autonomic effector organs like blood vessels and sweat glands.
 Readings of afferent discharges from C nociceptors identified by marking method have also proved helpful in revealing the mechanisms underlying sensations such as itch.

 Unfortunately, interpretation of the microneurographic readings can be difficult because axonal membrane potential can not be determined from this method.
 A supplemental method used to better understand these readings involves examining recordings of post-spike excitability and shifts in latency; these features are associated with changes in membrane potential of unmyelinated axons like C fibers.
 Moalem-Taylor et al. experimentally used chemical modulators with known effects on membrane potential to study the post-spike super-excitability of C fibers.
 The researchers found three resulting events.
 Chemical modulators can produce a combination of loss of super-excitability along with increased axonal excitability, indicating membrane depolarization.
 Secondly, membrane hyperpolarization can result from a blockade of axonal hyperpolarization-activated current.
 Lastly, a non-specific increase in surface charge and a change in the voltage-dependent activation of sodium channels results from the application of calcium.

+Philosophical relevance

+C fibers have repeatedly appeared in philosophical discussions on theory of mind: István Aranyosi refers to their usage as "philosophers' favourite piece of folk neuroscience".
+Some 20th century arguments for materialism have customarily identified pain as a physical event in the nervous system, such as "C fibers firing".
+While most responses in the field have challenged this identity on philosophical grounds, others have objected by calling it scientifically unjustified.